rawmind0/service-catalog/templates/traefik/11/README.md

 Please use traefik defined labels if you choose metadata or api rancher integration.

 [Traefik rancher backend labels][traefik rancher backend]

+Metadata is the prefered and recommended rancher integration.

+Api integration needs you create an environment API key in your rancher environment.
+Also, it needs you provide CATTLE_URL, CATTLE_ACCESS_KEY and CATTLE_SECRET_KEY.

 ## External